 Life As a Cargo or Freight Agent

-Job Description: Expedite and route movement of incoming and outgoing cargo and freight shipments in airline, train, and trucking terminals, and shipping docks.
+Job Description & Duties Expedite and route movement of incoming and outgoing cargo and freight shipments in airline, train, and trucking terminals, and shipping docks.
 Take orders from customers and arrange pickup of freight and cargo for delivery to loading platform.
 Prepare and examine bills of lading to determine shipping charges and tariffs.

 - Determine method of shipment and prepare bills of lading, invoices, and other shipping documents.

-These are the skills Cargo and Freight Agents say are the most useful in their careers:
+Below is a list of the skills most Cargo and Freight Agents say are important on the job.

 Speaking: Talking to others to convey information effectively.